Archive Negative Effects of Social Media on Physical Health

 How Can I Prevent the Negative Effects of Social Media on My Child’s Health?

 Parenting in the digital age has become harder as children can easily escape your shadow through their phones.
-Social media poses a lot of challenges and dangers for children which makes the use of parental control apps all the more necessary.
-In the case of the negative effects of social media on physical health, the Safes app has features that can help a lot.
+Social media poses a lot of challenges and dangers for children.
+This makes the use of parental control apps all the more necessary.
+In the case of the negative impacts of social media on physical health, the Safes app has features that can help a lot.
 Some of these features include:

 • Setting a schedule for your child’s weekdays and weekends